JoseDDesoj/Dynamical-Systems-View-of-Cell-Biology/README.md

 # Dynamical-Systems-View-of-Cell-Biology

 A set of functions and models for the dynamical analysis of regulatory networks.

-We use the R computation environment to analyse simple discrete/continuous and deterministic/stochastic dynamical models.
+I continuously update code that I have used to adapt the R computing environment for the analysis of simple discrete/continuous and deterministic/stochastic dynamical models.

 References: